Dipanshu-simpl/github-demo/README.md

 just to test git comparisons

+## Stashing
+ok Now we will see how stashing works in git.

 ## Adding a section for Working directory
 I will keep it just in working directory.